Dick Poole (cyclist): Background

-Dick Poole was a talented time-triallist—a competitor against the clock over fixed distances—living in west London.
+Born in Willesden, London, England in 1932, Poole was a talented time-triallist—a competitor against the clock over fixed distances—living in west London.
 He was a member of Middlesex Road Club.
 A meeting with another enthusiast, a model-maker and weekend cycling journalist called Bernard Thompson, led to a plan in 1965 to try for the longest place-to-place record in Britain: Land's End to John o' Groats.

 Cyclists had been trying the ride since at least July 1880, when H Blackwell and C A Harman of the Canonbury Bicycle Club rode from Cornwall to Caithness in 13 days.
 The first formal attempt was by George Pilkington Mills, who rode a penny-farthing with a 52-inch wheel for 5d 1h 45m in July 1886, when he was 19.
 The Road Records Association formed two years later to formalise attempts.
 It ruled that riders were free to take whatever route they preferred provided they covered the distance.
 That proved critical in Poole's ride and in the challenge that ended his record.